Alvarez Grant Program

 - Travel to a job shadowing experience or interview;

-- Housing and living costs to live on campus while performing summer research in a laboratory;
+- Housing and living costs not covered by other grants or resources to live on campus while performing summer research in a laboratory;

 - Expenses (travel, lodging, food, registration) to attend an academic conference or job fair;

-- Course-related expenses which a student is not able to pay for (computers and other electronic devices generally excluded).
+- Course-related expenses not covered by financial aid which a student is not able to pay for (computers and other electronic devices generally excluded).

 - Application fees for graduate school and/or post-completion Optional Practical Training (OPT).